 How has consent changed under the GDPR?

-The GDPR does not fundamentally alter the principles of consent regarding the processing of personal data.
-But it sets a higher bar for valid consent, emphasising the importance of explicit opt-in which is freely given and the right to withdraw consent at any time.
-It has also narrowed the legal justification of processing personal data without consent, making valid consent even more crucial.
+The GDPR does not fundamentally alter the principles of consent regarding the processing (eg storing) of personal data (eg names and addresses).
+However, it sets a higher bar for valid consent, emphasising the importance of explicit opt-in which is freely given and the right to withdraw consent at any time.
+It has also narrowed the legal justification for processing personal data without consent, making valid consent even more crucial.

 When is consent necessary?

-Consent is not always needed to process personal data; there are five other lawful bases:
+Consent is not always needed to process personal data; there are 5 other lawful bases:

-- Contract - if there is a contract with the individual (eg business or employment) which necessitates data processing
+contract - if there is a contract with the individual (eg business or employment) that necessitates data processing

-- Legitimate interests - this requires balancing the 'legitimate interests' of the controller against the interests and fundamental rights of the data subject
+legitimate interests - this requires balancing the 'legitimate interests' of the data controller (ie the oraganisation that on the purposes for and means of processing personal data) against the interests and fundamental rights of the data subject using a Legitimate interest assessment

 In the absence of meeting one of these other lawful bases, it is necessary to gain explicit consent of the data subject before processing their personal data.